p2pu/mechanical-mooc/README.md

 - EMAIL_DOMAIN - the same as the MAILGUN_API_DOMAIN (we probably need to remove this)

 You can set these variables by running `heroku config:set MAILGUN_API_DOMAIN=yourdomain.org`

+Don't forget to update the confirmation emails that are sent out to people who sign up.
+The templates are in the `templates/signup/emails` folder.

+## Database

 After all this you will need to create the database on heroku `heroku run python manage.py syncdb`